Her Campus Logo Her Campus Logo

 For those who are thinking about being a camp counselor, I strongly recommend it for so many reasons.
 The fulfillment and personal growth are worth the many hurdles to overcome and honestly, challenges are what makes camp, camp.

 Sofia is a part time writer at Her Campus for York University.
 Branching under the sectors of life and culture, Sofia likes to write about her experiences and inspirations, that shape the person she is, and wants to be.
 She loves to write because it demonstrates her creativity and allows her to connect with other people.
 Writing is her favourite form of communication because words on paper hold so much meaning, and she hopes to give that to readers.
 Beyond Her Campus, Sofia works for the City of Vaughan, where she instructs recreational programs for children and youth.
 She enjoys working with children and youth because learning from them is both a humbling and rewarding experience.
 Sofia completed her undergraduate studies, majoring in Children, Childhood & Youth Studies, and minoring in Sociology.
-She is currently in her first year in the Bachelor of Education Program, as a teacher candidate.
+She is currently in her final year in the Bachelor of Education Program, as a teacher candidate.
 Aside from writing, Sofia enjoys reading romance novels and watching movies in her free time.
 Always ready for adventures, she loves discovering new restaurants in Downtown Toronto and enjoys going for walks.
 But most importantly, spending time with family, friends, and her dog Léo are what brings her the most joy.